 Logging into Linux Instance via VNC

-VNC login is a browser-based method of CVM remote connection that Tencent Cloud offers its users.
-When a client does not have remote login installed or cannot use it and in the situation where login cannot be accomplished by any other means, the user can connect to a CVM using VNC login and observe the CVM’s status and can also do basic CVM management operations using the CVM account.
+VNC login offered by Tencent allows users to remotely connect to a CVM via a web browser.
+If a client does not have remote login installed, it cannot be used or logged into via any other means, users can connect to a CVM using VNC login to observe the CVM’s status and do basic CVM management operations using the CVM account.

 Windows, Linux, or macOS.

-- The features of copy/paste, Chinese input, and file upload/download are currently not supported on CVMs using VNC login.
+- Features such as copy/paste, Chinese input, and file upload/download are currently not supported on CVMs using VNC login.

-- Main scream browsers must be used when using VNC login of a CVM, such as Chrome, Firefox, and IE 10 or above.
+- Mainstream browsers must be used when using VNC login on a CVM, such as Chrome, Firefox, and IE 10 or above.

-- A VNC login is a dedicated terminal, meaning that only one user at a time can use a VNC login.
+- A VNC login is a dedicated terminal, meaning only one user can use a VNC login at a time.

-You must already have the admin account/password (or key) for the Linux instance to be logged in to.
+You must already have the admin account/password (or key) for logging into Linux instance.

-- If you use a system default password to log in to the instance, then go to internal message to get it.
+- If you use a system default password to log in to the instance, obtain it by visiting Internal Message.